gosu/chingu/README.new.md

 ```

 ## Traits
-Traits (oftentimes called behaviors in other frameworks) are a way of adding logic to any class inheriting from BasicGameObject / GameObject.
+Traits (oftentimes called behaviors in other frameworks) are a way of adding logic to any class inheriting from BasicGameObject/GameObject.

 Chingus trait-implementation is just an ordinary ruby modules with 3 special functions:
  - `setup_trait`